Trigus42/alpine-qbittorrentvpn/README.md

 When encountering an issue, please first attempt to reproduce it using the most up-to-date stable versions of Docker, your operating system, kernel, and the container itself.

+Before opening a new issue, please refer to previously reported issues as well as the [common issues](docs/troubleshooting/common-issues.md).
+Your issue might have already been addressed, or there may be ongoing discussions that you can join.

 Upon opening an issue, kindly provide the following details:

 - Full logs from container boot to exit, preferably with the `DEBUG=yes` environment variable set.